treinartz/markdown_test/week0/week0.md

 - a gif of the program
 - the code that goes with it
 - and a link to the p5 editor
-- citations for code produced elsewhere
+- references for code produced elsewhere

 ---
 ## Description: